 Lokshen kugel, sometimes known as lokshen pudding, is an extremely traditional Ashkenazi Jewish food, and it appeared on my family’s Shabbat table almost every week when I was a child.
-In essence, it is a sweet pudding made with noodles – lokshen in Yiddish – and it can also contain dried fruit, spice, and even a creamy custard in its dairy incarnation.
+It’s a sweet dessert made with noodles – lokshen in Yiddish – and it can also contain dried fruit, spice, and even a creamy custard in its dairy incarnation.

 Into the oven it went, and ready in time for Friday night dinner.
 If we were lucky we’d be allowed to have a scoop on the plate with our main course!

-Anyway, a while ago I decided to treat my daughter Kipper to the delights of a lokshen kugel, so I phoned my Mum for advice.
+A while ago I decided to treat my daughter Kipper to the delights of a lokshen kugel, so I phoned my Mum for advice.